History of rodeo: Formation of rodeo associations

 In 1961, rodeo interest further branched out to include high school students with the formation of the National High School Rodeo Association.

 The NFR moved to Los Angeles, California, in 1962 and then settled in Oklahoma City, Oklahoma, for a 20-year stay from 1965 to 1984.
-Since 1985, the event has taken place at the Thomas & Mack Center in Las Vegas, Nevada.
+From 1985 to 2019, the event was held at the Thomas & Mack Center in Las Vegas, Nevada.
+In 2020, it was held at Globe Life Field in Arlington, Texas, where it was for one season, before returning to Thomas & Mack since 2021.

-In 1975, the National Cowgirl Museum and Hall of Fame opened in Hereford, Texas.
-It was subsequently located to a modern, much larger facility in Fort Worth.
-Many of its inductees have been rodeo competitors.

 In 1979 the PRCA established the ProRodeo Hall of Fame located in Colorado Springs, Colorado.
 It is the only museum in the world devoted to the sport of professional rodeo and the PRCA rodeo cowboy.
 The statue in the front of the hall depicts Casey Tibbs riding the bronc Necktie.

 In 1987, the National Circuit Finals Rodeo began in Pocatello, Idaho.
 The top two contestants in each event from the 12 different PRCA regional circuits compete for the title of national circuit finals champion for each event.
 Dodge became a title sponsor for the event in 1991.

-In 1989, the Texas Cowboy Hall of Fame opened in the Fort Worth Stockyards in Fort Worth.
-Many of its inductees have been active in rodeo.

 With all of the attention rodeo began to get from the media, animal rights concerns escalated.
 Friends of Rodeo were formed in 1992 as an organization to protect rodeo.
 That same year, a group of 20 professional bull riders, each of which contributed $1,000, formed the Professional Bull Riders (PBR) based in Colorado Springs, Colorado.
 The organization aims to take one of the most famous events in rodeo into a stand-alone sport.
-They have flourished and today the Built Ford Tough Series is a 29-city, $10 million tour that attracts more than 100 million viewers on televised events.
+They have flourished and today the Monster Energy PBR Unleash the Beast is a 29-city, $10 million tour that attracts more than 100 million viewers on televised events.

 In 2015, the Bull Riding Hall of Fame, located in Fort Worth, Texas, was established.
 This hall of fame inducts bull riders and bulls from both the PRCA and the PBR.
 It also gathers and preserves memorabilia and artifacts from bull riding.